deckarep/DrSbaitsoUi/README.md

 #

 A front-end for Dr. Sbaitso created in `Zig` and `Raylib 5.5`: For modern Desktops as a standalone application.
+Currently, only MacOS is supported since that is what this is developed on.

 For historical context on what Dr. Sbaitso is [read the wikipedia article](https://en.wikipedia.org/wiki/Dr._Sbaitso).